gitcoinco/grants-stack-api/README.md

 - `data`: Include project data in the response.
 - `project_meta_ptr`: Include project metadata pointer in the response.
 - `project_votes`: Include project votes data in the response.
+- `project_summary`: Include project summary data in the response.

 #### `GET /ipfs`